sebastian-software/edgestack/about.md

 - The functionality is built into [CSS Loader by Webpack](https://github.com/webpack-contrib/css-loader#css-modules) and is enabled in EdgeStack.
 - See also: [Benefits over other solutions](https://gist.github.com/DavidWells/9e4436608b834f1d3c0346db3631d774#gistcomment-2053946)

+> "CSS frameworks cause problems by unnecessarily constraining our content to fit into a predefined grid.
+How can a CSS framework know what our content is?
+It can’t." – https://medium.com/simple-human/stop-using-device-breakpoints-b11a87e2625c

 ### Autoprefixer ([Project](https://github.com/postcss/autoprefixer))

 - Instead of manually managing writing prefixes or relying on custom mixins we are using a data driven approach ([Can I Use Database](http://caniuse.com/)).